 There are different obligations and entitlements involved after an annulment or a divorce.
 For example, after a divorce, spouses will oftentimes have to create child custody arrangements, child visitations schedules, and alimony payments along with decisions regarding the division of property.
 However, with an annulment, both parties are not legally obligated to any of these considerations as the court has determined that there was never a legally valid marriage.

 Contact an Experienced Family Law Attorney

-If you are in the process of deciding whether to end a marriage and are considering either an annulment or divorce, you should contact an experienced family law attorney to help you understand your legal rights in your specific circumstance.
+If you are in the process of deciding whether to end a marriage and are considering either an annulment or divorce, you should contact an experienced family law attorney in Orange County to help you understand your legal rights in your specific circumstance.
 Contact the Law Offices of Dorie A. Rogers at 714)-500-8428 or online today for a free consultation to help you make decisions regarding how to legally end your marriage and plan your next best steps.